navidrome/website/content/en/docs/installation/windows.md

 Further modification can be made by changing the `navidrome.ini` file after installation and restarting the service.

+### Upgrading

+The installer stores your choices (installation folder, port, music folder and data folder) in the Windows registry, under `HKLM\SOFTWARE\Deluan\Navidrome\Installer`.
+A newer MSI reads those values back before it installs, so your settings survive the upgrade.

+Older MSIs (Navidrome 0.63.2 and earlier) never wrote those registry values.
+If you installed with one of them and changed any of the defaults, your first upgrade will reset them.
+Two ways to deal with that:

+**Recreate the registry values yourself.** Create the key `HKLM\SOFTWARE\Deluan\Navidrome\Installer` and add the string values `MSI_INSTALLATIONDIRECTORY`, `ND_PORT`, `ND_MUSICFOLDER` and `ND_DATAFOLDER` with your current settings.
+The next install picks them up.
+Note that `MSI_INSTALLATIONDIRECTORY` must end with a backslash.

+**Or reinstall and restore your data.** Stop the Navidrome service, then copy `navidrome.ini` out of the installation folder and `navidrome.db` out of your data folder.
+Uninstall the old version and install the new one, entering the same paths you used before.
+Stop the service again, copy both files back over the new ones, and start the service.

 ## Manual Installation

 Since Navidrome needs to be run from the command line, it is suggested to use a service wrapper to make it into a service as it does not make sense to have a terminal window open whenever you want to use Navidrome.